Learn how to make apple cake that’s moist and nutty with this easy Annabel Langbein One Pot Spiced Apple Cake Recipe.

 - Powdered Sugar–to dust

-In a low stock pot, melt butter.
-Add chopped apples and sugar.
+- In a low stock pot, melt butter.
+Add chopped apples, sugar and eggs.
+Mix well.

-Next add dry ingredients: flour, baking powder, baking soda and cinnamon.
+- Next add the dry ingredients: flour, baking powder, baking soda and cinnamon.
 Stir well.